nystudio107/devmode/README.md

 All of the Twig files, JavaScript, Vue components, CSS, and even the webpack config itself will relfect changes immediately Hot Module Replacement and `webpack-dev-server`, so feel free to edit things and play around.

-A password-scrubbed seed database will automatically be installed; you can log into the CP via these credentials:
+A password-scrubbed seed database will automatically be installed; you can log into the CP at `http://localhost:8000/admin` via these credentials:

 **User:** `andrew@nystudio107.com` \
 **Password:** `password`